Symmetric noncrossing partitions of an annulus with double points: Affine type

 \end{itemize} When $\alpha=\phi(\alpha)$, we call $\alpha$ a \newword{symmetric arc}.
 When $\alpha$ and $\phi(\alpha)$ are disjoint except possibly at endpoints, we call $\alpha,\phi(\alpha)$ a \newword{symmetric pair of arcs}.
 Symmetric arcs/pairs are considered up to isotopy and up to swapping $\alpha$ with~$\phi(\alpha)$.

 An \newword{embedded block} in $B$ defined just as in Section~\ref{nc D defs sec} for embedded blocks in $D$, except that there is one more kind of symmetric block: A degenerate \newword{curve block} consisting of a symmetric arc.
 We note that in the annulus with only one double point, a stitched disk block must contain more numbered points than just the two double points on its boundary---otherwise the curves forming its boundary are not arcs.
 In fact, the stitched disk block containing only double points is disallowed because its part is played by a symmetric degenerate block consisting of a symmetric arc with endpoints at the two copies of the double point.
-We also note that symmetric blocks may contain either the double point or the non-double fixed point of $\phi$ in their interiors or both, in the case of symmetric annular blocks.
+A symmetric block contains either the double point or the non-double fixed point of $\phi$ in its interior, but not both.
+A symmetric annular block contains both.

 A \newword{(symmetric) noncrossing partition} of $B$ is defined exactly as in type $\afftype{D}$: It is a collection $\P$ of disjoint embedded blocks such that every numbered point is in some block of $\P$, such that the action of $\phi$ permutes the blocks of $\P$, and having at most two annular blocks.
 We also define the partial order on noncrossing partitions exactly as in type $\afftype{D}$.
-We write $\tNCBc$ poset of noncrossing partitions of~$B$.
+We write $\tNCBc$ for the poset of noncrossing partitions of~$B$.
 An annular block is \newword{non-dangling} if both components of its boundary contain numbered points.
 Otherwise it is \newword{dangling}.
 Let $\tNCBcircc$ stand for the subposet of $\tNCBc$ induced by noncrossing partitions with no dangling annular blocks.

 \begin{example} Figure~\ref{nc ex fig B} shows examples of symmetric noncrossing partitions of an annulus with one double point in the case where $n=7$ and $c=s_2s_5s_1s_0s_4s_6s_3$. \end{example}

 The following theorem is \cite[Theorem~4.6]{surfnc}, a special case of \cite[Theorem~3.18]{surfnc}.